KevinKra/My_notes/DS_ALGs/Foundation/README.md

 - Class variables are written with `@@`, `@@total = 0`
 - Class methods are written as `def self.some_method`

+### Polymorphism

+Polymorphism is the process of using an operator or function in different ways for different data input.
+In practical terms, polymorphism means that if class B inherits from class A, it doesn't have to inherit everything about class A; it can do some of the things that class A does differently.

+In general, polymorphism is the ability to appear in different forms.
+Technically, it is the ability to redefine methods for derived classes.
+Polymorphism is concerned with the application of specific implementations to an interface or a more generic base class.

+### Modules

+A Ruby Module is a collection of methods, classes, and constants.
+Modules are similar to classes with a few differences.
+Modules cannot have instances and cannot subclasses.

+Modules are used to group related classes, methods and constants can be put into separate modules.
+This also prevents name clashes, because modules encapsulate the objects they contain.
+In this regard, Ruby modules are similar to C# namespaces and Java packages.

+### Mixins

+Modules also support the use of mixins in Ruby.
+A mixin is a Ruby facility to create multiple inheritance.
+If a class inherits functionality from more than one class, we speak of multiple inheritance.

 ### Questions

 - Explain the features of a constructor.